+- Viewing the errors, calibration string, or system firmware revision

+- Enabling or disabling the Tracking mode

-- Viewing the calibration message or system firmware revision - Calibrating the power supply, including changing the calibration secure code - Configuring the remote interfaces - Enabling or disabling the output
+- Calibrating the power supply, including changing the calibration secure code

+- Configuring the remote interface

+- Enabling or disabling the output

 When operated over the remote interface, the E364xA power supplies can be both a listener and a talker.
 Using an external controller, you can instruct the power supply to set the output and to send the status data back over the GPIB or RS-232 interface.
 Capabilities include the following features: